sap-tutorials/Tutorials/tutorials/cloudsdk-js-vdm-getall/cloudsdk-js-vdm-getall.md

 ## Details

-> ### DEPRECATED
+> ### We migrate tutorials to our [documentation](https://sap.github.io/cloud-sdk/docs/js/getting-started)
-> This tutorial on the SAP Cloud SDK for JavaScript is not maintained anymore and is probably outdated.
+> This tutorial is not actively maintained and might be partially outdated.
-> Up-to-date documentation is published on the [documentation portal](https://sap.github.io/cloud-sdk/)  of the SAP Cloud SDK.
+> Always up-to-date documentation is published on our [documentation portal](https://sap.github.io/cloud-sdk/docs/js/getting-started).
+> We will provide a link to the updated version of this tutorial as soon as we release it.

 ### You will learn
   - What the OData Virtual Data Model for SAP S/4HANA Cloud is